trulsedv/grid_frequency_analysis/README.md

 - slow_over_2h_to_12h (7200–43200 s)

 ## Disclaimer
 This method is a structured "what-if" test.
-The results show which oscillation ranges are most strongly associated with the observed improvement, but it does not prove the real-world cause of the improved frequency.
+The results show which oscillation ranges are most strongly associated with the observed improvement, but it does not prove what the real-world cause of the improved frequency is.

 ## Run
 Install dependencies: